 This breakdown looks at the characteristics, uses, health benefits, and side effects of stevia, as well as considering its overall safety.

-- Stevia is a plant grown in Brazil and Paraguay
+- Stevia is primarily grown in Brazil, Paraguay, Japan, and China.

-- Stevia and other artificial sweeteners that have been approved for use in the United States do not appear to pose any health risks when used in moderation
+- Stevia and erythritol that have been approved for use in the United States (U.S.) and do not appear to pose any health risks when used in moderation.

 What is stevia?